AnastasiosTsio/SAR/SPEC.md

 ### Broker
 In order for a task to be connected to the channel, the broker is needed.
 It serves as a middle man, that accepts a port in order to see if it is available as well as connecting the Task to a specific channel in a specific port.
+The broker can be the same for multiple tasks.

 #### Constructor:
 - Broker(String name):
   - Initializes the Broker with the given name.
+Each name should be unique because we can have multiple brokers and we need a way to be able to differentiate the different brokers.
   - **Parameters:**
     - name: The name of the broker (used to identify it for connection purposes).